 How does the Indra Smart LUX compare with the Indra Smart PRO in features and performance?

 Both are 7.4kW home chargers with smart app control and similar target users.
-The Smart LUX is slimmer and more visually refined, while the Smart Pro is a familiar comparison point.
+The Smart LUX is slimmer and more visually refined, and carries a 5-year warranty against the Smart Pro’s 3 years.

 If you want a charger that looks more compact on the wall, Smart LUX has the edge.
 For value and install package comparisons, it’s worth checking both side by side.